Water Damage Redlands

 - After the furniture has been removed, the team makes use of moisture-sensing tools to identify any areas of damage and determine the extent.
 Often, water remains hidden behind walls and baseboards, under carpets and other flooring materials, and in other areas where it isn't visible to the eye.
 These tools find areas such as this to ensure the problem is completely rectified the first time.
 The crew determines the appropriate location and drying process to address each of these areas.
 The drying process makes use of air purifiers, dehumidifiers, fans, blowers, specialized floor cleaners and driers, sanitizers, mold and mildew remediation products, and wall driers.
 This is determined by what is found during the assessment.

-- Homes built before 1978 come with the risk of asbestos and lead paint, thus a risk assessment needs to be conducted on these homes.
+- Redlands homes built before 1978 come with the risk of asbestos and lead paint, thus a risk assessment needs to be conducted on these homes.
 This assessment allows the team to identify and remove these hazardous materials in a safe and responsible manner.

 - To safeguard the contents and undamaged areas of the home, plastic is used.
 This prevents the spread of dust and debris as well as mold throughout the home.
 When mold spores become airborne, they can quickly carry to other parts of the home.

 - Wet materials often cannot be salvaged, thus our team removes and bags them for disposal.
 During this process, the team extracts the standing water and ensures it is also properly disposed of.
 Once the process is complete, the water is removed from the property to be disposed of in a safe manner.